richgel999/CppSPMD_Fast/README.md

 IMPORTANT: This code has *ONLY* been compiled with Visual Studio 2019 so far.
 It should compile with VS 2017 (I tested this earlier, but then I made some simple changes).
 The original CppSPMD code compiled with clang/gcc, but I've basically rewritten 90% of the code (although I kept its basic structure), so there will need to be fixes/changed for gcc/clang compilation.

-References
+References:
 [SPMD Programming In C++: CPPCon 2016](https://github.com/CppCon/CppCon2016/blob/master/Presentations/SPMD%20Programming%20Using%20C%2B%2B%20and%20ISPC/SPMD%20Programming%20Using%20C%2B%2B%20and%20ISPC%20-%20Nicolas%20Guillemot%20-%20CppCon%202016.pdf)

 [Original CppSPMD project](https://github.com/nlguillemot/CppSPMD)

 Here's a CppSPMD BC1 encoding example: https://pastebin.com/xaACX3Th
-(This is ONLY released as a CppSPMD example.
-This kernel has some quality bugs which I am currently fixing.)
+(This is ONLY released on pastebin.com as a CppSPMD example.
+This BC1 kernel has several quality-released bugs which I am currently fixing.)

-Macro control flow examples:
+Macro-based control flow examples (note that the original lambda-based control flow is still available):

 "Simple" SPMD if or if/else statement: